 How Long Can You Make a Claim After a Car Accident?

-Disclaimer: The below information is not legal advice.
-A lawyer can provide legal advice specific to your situation.
+Disclaimer: The information below is not legal advice.
+An experienced personal injury lawyer can provide legal advice specific to your situation, including advice on the legal process.

 What is the Time Limit for QLD Car Accident (CTP) Claims?

-Understanding the time limit for car insurance claims is crucial to avoid disqualification from seeking compensation.
+Injured persons should know the time limit for car insurance claims to avoid disqualification from seeking compensation.
 In Queensland, the Motor Accident Insurance Act 1994 states that your CTP insurance claim must begin within the earlier of:

 - Nine months from the date of the accident